A mathematical theory of topological invariants of quantum lattice systems: Topological invariants of -invariant gapped states

 \subsection{Construction of topological invariants}

-The commutator class defined in the previous section is not a useful invariant of a gapped $G$-invariant state $\psi$ because it takes values in a set which itself depends on $\psi$.
-It is also not invariant under Locally Generated Automorphisms and thus is not an invariant of a gapped phase (see Remark \ref{rem:LGAsandphases}).
-In this section we define a pairing between the commutator classes of $\mfkDpalG$ and spherical CS cohomology classes of $S^{n-1}$ (the sphere at infinity) which takes values in the algebra of $G$-invariant symmetric polynomials on $\frg$.
+The commutator class defined in the previous section is not a useful invariant of a gapped $G$-invariant state $\psi$ because it takes values in a set which itself depends on $\psi$ and the choice of the cover.
+It is also not invariant under LGAs (defined in Section \ref{sec:LGAs}) and thus is not an invariant of a gapped phase (see Remark \ref{rem:LGAsandphases}).
+In this section we define a pairing between the commutator classes of $\mfkDpalG$ and spherical CS cohomology classes of the sphere at infinity $S^{n-1}$, which takes values in the algebra of $G$-invariant symmetric polynomials on $\frg$.
 This gives a useful invariant of a gapped phase which is also an obstruction to promoting the global symmetry $G$ of the state to a local symmetry.
-Additionally, we will show that the invariant does not depends on the choice of the cover $\fU$ and thus is essentially unique.
+Additionally, we will show that the invariant does not depend on the choice of the cover $\fU$ and is controlled by the large-scale topology.

+Keeping in view a generalization to quantum lattice systems on general CS sets in $\RR^n$, we work over a sub-site $\CSnW$\footnote{This is the so-called overcategory whose objects are equipped with a morphism to $W$.
+Due to coflasqueness, this amounts to a restriction to objects fuzzily included in $W$.} which depends on an arbitrary $W\in \CS_n$.
+Let ${\widehat W}\in \SCS_n$ be the image of $W$ under the equivalence between $\CS_n$ and $\SCS_n$.
+For any cover $\fU$ of $W$ we denote by $\hat\fU$ the corresponding cover of $\widehat W$.